Zhu Jiner

 Zhu Jiner (朱锦尔 (Zhū Jǐn'ěr); born 16 November 2002) is a Chinese chess grandmaster.

-Biography
+She won the FIDE Women's Grand Prix 2024-25.
+She won individual Gold at Chess Olympiad 2024, She was ranked 2 among women in October 2025.

+Chess career

 In 2016, she won the World Youth Chess Championship in the G14 age category.
 In 2017, she placed third in the Women's World Chess Championship Asian Zone 3.5 tournament after Zhai Mo and Ni Shiqun, which qualified her for the Women's World Chess Championship 2018 (November).
 That same year, she was awarded the FIDE Woman International Master (WIM) title.
 In 2018, Zhu Jiner won the bronze medal at the Women's China Rapid Chess Championship.

 She participated in the first three legs of the FIDE Women's Grand Prix 2022–23.
 In Astana, the first leg, she finished third with a score of 6.5/11, in Munich she tied for fifth place with a score of 5.5/11 and in New Delhi, she tied for first place with Aleksandra Goryachkina and Bibisara Assaubayeva with a score of 6/9.
 Her New Delhi performance earned her her last GM norm, and she was awarded the title in August 2023.

+In August 2024, Zhu scored 5/9 at the Abu Dhabi Masters, including a draw with Vasyl Ivanchuk and a win over prodigy Yagiz Kaan Erdogmus.
+Zhu then played on Board 1 for China at the 45th Chess Olympiad.
+She finished with a score of 7/9 and a performance rating of 2597, earning an individual gold medal.
+The following month, Zhu helped TAJFUN-ŠK Ljubljana win the 28th European Chess Club Cup with a score of 6/7 and a performance rating of 2693.
+As a result, Zhu achieved a new peak rating of 2514.